Last day to register to votein the November 5, 2019, Uniform Election: October 7, 2019

 McKinney, TX 75069

-All currently registered voters in Allen are eligible to request a ballot by mail if any of the following conditions prevents them from voting in person during the early voting period or on election day:
+All currently registered voters in Allen are eligible to request a ballot by mail if any of the following conditions would prevent them from voting in person during the early voting period or on election day:

 - Expected absence from the County during both the early voting period and election day.